CypherMediaGIT/DayZCommunityOfflineMode-Livonia-Edition/README.md

 * You can either enter values on the object editor gui or hover above the value with your mouse and use the scroll wheel to in-/decrease them.

 # Teleportation
-* This Version of DayZCommunityOfflineMode Livonia Edition has has the Teleport locations updated to match all the loction found on the Livonia ISurvive Map
+* This Version of DayZCommunityOfflineMode Livonia Edition has had the Teleport locations updated to match all the loction found on the Livonia ISurvive Map
 * https://dayz.ginfo.gg/livonia/

 # Loot and infected spawn